michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Scientific Articles
 -----
+* "Quality Disclosures and Disappointment: Evidence from the Academy Awards" with Felix Schleef, 2025
+  * Accepted, Management Science
+  * <a href="https://www.cesifo.org/en/publications/2024/working-paper/quality-disclosures-and-disappointment-evidence-academy-nominations">"CESifo Working Paper No. 11573, 2024"</a>
+  * Extended abstract published in Proceedings of the 22nd ACM Conference on Economics and Computation (EC '21).
+Association for Computing Machinery, New York, NY, USA, 790–791. <a href="https://dl.acm.org/doi/10.1145/3465456.3467573">"https://doi.org/10.1145/3465456.3467573"</a>

 * "The Good, the Bad and the Picky: Consumer Heterogeneity and the Reversal of Product Ratings" with Tommaso Bondi and Ryan Stevens, 2024
   * Management Science, <a href="https://pubsonline.informs.org/doi/10.1287/mnsc.2022.03281">71(8):7200-7222</a>
   * Extended abstract published in Proceedings of the 24th ACM Conference on Economics and Computation (EC '23).
 Association for Computing Machinery, New York, NY, USA, 297. <a href="https://dl.acm.org/doi/10.1145/3580507.3597751">"https://doi.org/10.1145/3580507.3597751"</a>